See how inBeat works

 Use people’s unique outlook and suggestions in your communication.

 User-generated content is technically content generated by users.
 However, you can include pieces of their branded content in your messages or even construct those messages starting from their suggestions.
+Imagine the customers' feelings and reactions seeing their favorite brand's logo design they've invested in.

 You’re a driving instructor and own a YouTube channel.
 You post regular videos about driving techniques, special maneuvers, and tips.